antunjurkovic-collab/dual-native-pattern/WHITEPAPER.md

 - IoT: Cisco Meraki, Digital Twin Platforms
 - Geospatial: OGC/STAC

 Each case follows a consistent structure (Equivalence Scope, Current State, Pattern Gaps, Recommended Upgrades) to help implementers learn from existing patterns and plan their own dual-native migrations.
+Case studies are tagged with their current conformance level (0-4) and recommended target level—see [CORE-SPEC § 6.2](CORE-SPEC.md#62-conformance-levels-04) for level definitions.
 See [cases/README.md](cases/README.md) for the full library.

 ---